×

 All about Troctolite and Claystone Properties

 Know all about Troctolite and Claystone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Claystone belongs to Sedimentary Rocks.Texture of Troctolite is Phaneritic whereas that of Claystone is Clastic.
 Troctolite appears Veined and Shiny and Claystone appears Rough and Dull.
-The luster of Troctolite is not available while that of Claystone is dull.
+The luster of Troctolite is while that of Claystone is dull.
 Troctolite is available in dark grey to black colors whereas Claystone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Claystone are pottery.